RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 As a consequence of the above symmetries, for example, the spectral data of spin-spin correlations as in \Eq{eq:Aspec:C} is real, after all.
 Based on the Lehmann representation in \Eq{eq:Aspec}, one encounters the matrix elements $ \langle a| (\hat{d}_{\sigma}^\dagger \hat{d}_{\sigma'}^{\,})_\eta |b \rangle \langle b| (\hat{d}_{\sigma'}^\dagger \hat{d}_{\sigma }^{\,})_{\eta'} |a \rangle $.
-For the case that $\eta=\eta'$, i.e., intra-impurity spin correlations, this product of matrix elements can be combined into $|\langle a|.. |b \rangle|^2 \ge 0$, which is real.
+For the case that $\eta=\eta'$, i.e., intra-impurity spin correlations, this product of matrix elements can be combined into $|\langle a| .. |b \rangle|^2$, which is real.
 For the case of inter-impurity spin correlations, $\eta = -\eta'$, taking the complex conjugate and inserting $\mathfrak{R}_I^\dagger\mathfrak{R}_I^{\,}$ twice,

 Now since $a$ and $b$ can be chosen to also be simultaneous eigenstates of $\mathfrak{R}_I$, i.e., having $a=a'$ and $b=b'$ with the same eigenvalue w.r.t. $\mathfrak{R}_I$, the Lehmann sum of the spin-spin spectral functions, while having complex matrix elements, yields a purely real result.
 In practice, $a$ and $b$ are not eigenstates of $\mathfrak{R}_I$.
-Yet by explicitly resorting to complete many-body basis sets within the NRG \cite{Anders05} evaluated within fmd-NRG \cite{Wb07}, the spectral data has an imaginary contribution with relative strength to the real part that is comparable to numerical noise based on double precision accuracy, and hence can be ignored.
+Yet by explicitly resorting to complete many-body basis sets within the NRG \cite{Anders05} evaluated within fmd-NRG \cite{Wb07}, the spectral data has an imaginary contribution with relative strength comparable to numerical noise based on double precision accuracy, and hence can be ignored.